 OSF Motif:In 1993 Sun Microsystems and AT&T announced that they would drop Open Look and move to OSF Motif.
 What followed was a rush to get Motif implemented on all the X11 workstations available at that time.
 I was contacted by Sequoia International, Inc., if I could help with a good working GNU development toolchain for COHERENT.
 Of course I could, I send them a tape with /u1/gnu, and eventually OSF Motif was announced.
 In return they send me a copy of their Motif implementation for COHERENT, which I still have.
 In 2017 I installed it again on a Virtualbox VM running COHERENT 4.2 + RTR/MWC X11R5, here a screenshot how it looks like:

-Of course this is a commercial product, so I cannot make it available, but nowadays OSF Motif is open source and it could be build.
+Of course this is a commercial product, so I cannot make it available, but nowadays OSF Motif is Open Source and it could be build from the released sources.